tpoisot/DataSharingPaper/DataSharing-MS.md

 so as to better exploit them, and (ii) show how your data can still provide valuable insights after you are done publishing them.
-The flow of data across research groups is a promising way to increase the diversity of collaborations, which is viewed favorably by grant agencies [@Lortie2012], and to a lesser extent, associated with higher citation rates [@Leimu2005].
+The flow of data across research groups is a promising way to increase the diversity of collaborations, which is viewed favourably by grant agencies [@Lortie2012], and to a lesser extent, associated with higher citation rates [@Leimu2005].

 ## It is a significant measure of your research impact